 '''

 import tempfile; tmpdir = tempfile.mktemp(dir='.')

 session = Session(tmpdir)

-sorted(os.listdir(tmpdir))

-['created', 'session_ids.txt', 'store.url']
+for name in sorted(os.listdir(tmpdir)):

+... print(name)

+created

+session_ids.txt

+store.url

 '''

 When a Session object is created with a path argument pointing to an existing valid session, the index of jobs is automatically loaded into memory, and the store pointed to by the store.url file in the session directory will be used, disregarding the contents of the 'store\url' argument.